FirelyTeam/firely-docs-forge/features/QualityControl.md

 ## Running rules in Forge

-You can access Quality Control from the Quality Control Messages toolbar located at the right bottom of Forge.
+You can access Quality Control from the **Quality Control** toolbar located at the right bottom of Forge.

 ![QualityControl](../images/QualityControl.png)